bigbadcon/bbc-11ty/src/faq.md

 {% iconLink "/hotel", "Hotel Information", "hotel" %}

+## What safety precautions are we taking?

+Find out about our COVID safety policies and risk mitigations efforts [here](/covid-safety).

 ## Will there be a Dealer Room or Small Press Showcase?

 Yes, you can find out more about each of those here: